AaronTraas/clashroyale-swagger/README.md

+# NOTE - this project is no longer maintained.
+If you are a pyroyale user, and wish to take over maintaintainership of this project, please contact me.

 # Swagger definition for the https://api.clashroyale.com/v1

 This aims to be a complete swagger mapping of the Official [Clash Royale Developer API](https://developer.clashroyale.com)